I had an invitation to visit a project in

 more than two hours to drive the 50 kilometres, and I

 turn around.
-It seems like here is les and less to see,
+It seems like here is less and less to see,

 further down south.

-Here are quite some hitch-hikers and real few cars.
+Here are quite some local hitch-hikers and real few cars.
 I

 think I have seen 5 cars and four trucks in two hours on